 birthday: January 12th

 alma mater: Yale for my Ph.D and Abilene Christian University

 Visit Office of the President

-We continue to find ways to enable families and individuals to afford a residential college experience and its opportunities for growth of character and intellect.
-The initiation of a partnership with Rafters this year to provide textbook rental at greatly reduced cost offers one instance of our efforts.
-But we also know how important such an education is and how strongly those who experience it affirm its value.
-That is precisely why Schreiner pays exceptional attention to balancing its commitment to quality with a close eye to managing cost.
+So we continue to seek ways to enable families and individuals to afford a residential college experience and its opportunities for growth of character and intellect.
+We know how important such an education is and how strongly those who experience it affirm its value.
+That is precisely why Schreiner pays exceptional attention to balancing its commitment to quality with a determination to manage cost.
 Sometimes it means working a little smarter, but frankly that is a trait that benefits any enterprise.
 We will not change that commitment.

 hobbies: reading, music, travel, old movies, gardening